 Autism in Women: How do Symptoms Present Differently?

 In the past, Autism has been considered to occur more commonly in males than in females.
-Historically it has been believed that the ratio of males to females with Autism is 4:1, however recent studies suggest that it may be closer to 3:1.
+Historically, the ratio of males to females with Autism was 4:1; however, recent studies suggest that it may be closer to 3:1.
 Further research out of Norway has also proposed that the ratio decreases with age.

 Because of the historical notion that Autism occurred less in females, they have been continually under-represented in studies and literature about Autism.
-Thus, it has not until recently become clear that Autism may affect females differently than males.
+Thus, until recently, it was not apparent that Autism may affect females differently than males.
 In this post, we’ll explore a couple of ways the condition may present in females, and what that might mean for those with Autism.

 An infographic summarizing the 6 different ways in which this article describes that Autism can look different for females.
 These include being better at camouflaging traits, normative special interests, internalized symptom expression, subtle repetitive behaviors, sensory sensitivity differences, and male-biased challenges for diagnosis.